 The interest of our lab is to identify and understand mechanisms of damage survival.
 People who inherit a deficiency in damage response are predisposed to develop cancer, usually as children or young adolescents.
 Further, most cancer treatments are based on damaging cancer cells, so understanding why a chemotherapy works, and for which patients, should lead to more effective and less toxic treatments that will increase the cure rate and improve quality of life for cancer survivors.

-Computational Biology and Bioinformatics (CBBI) focuses on developing computational solution and statistical modeling to bridge between quatitative science and the basic biology and translational research within Greehey Children’s Cancer Research Institute and around UT Health Science Center.
+Computational Biology and Bioinformatics (CBBI) focuses on developing computational solution and statistical modeling to bridge between quatitative science and the basic biology and translational research within Greehey Children’s Cancer Research Institute and around UT Health San Antonio.

 Our studies are aimed at understanding mechanisms of cancer initiation in children and using this information to develop more effective and less toxic treatments that will increase the cure rate and improve quality of life for cancer survivors.